200ug/golfed.xyz/content/posts/srdi-walkthrough.md

 ---
-title: "Walkthrough of Rusty sRDI"
+title: "Walkthrough of reflective DLL injection"
 date: 2023-12-09T20:42:26+02:00
 draft: false
-tags: ["windows", "malware"]
-image: "001.png"
 post_number: "001"
 ---

 Shellcode reflective DLL injection (sRDI) still stands as a relatively stealthy technique in the Windows malware scene despite its age.
 What differentiates it from simpler DLL injection methods is that it doesn't leave apparent traces to the targeted system's disk, which is why it has a chance to bypass basic defensive solutions relying on e.g. signature detection.

-## Steps
+## TL;DR

-1. Execution is passed to the loader from a separate injector, that injects the shellcode containing both loader and payload into the target process's memory space (e.g. with VirtualAlloc).
+1. Execution is passed to the loader from a separate injector, that injects the shellcode containing both loader and payload into the target process's memory space (e.g. with `VirtualAlloc`).
-2. The reflective loader parses the process's kernel32.dll to calculate the addresses of the functions required for relocation and execution.
+2. The reflective loader parses the process's `kernel32.dll` to calculate the addresses of the functions required for relocation and execution.
 3. The loader allocates a continuous region of memory to load its own image into.
 4. The loader relocates itself into the allocated memory region with the help of its headers.
-5. The loader resolves the imports and patches them into the relocated image's Import Address Table according to the previously gotten function addresses.
+5. The loader resolves the imports and patches them into the relocated image's import address table according to the previously gotten function addresses.
 6. The loader applies appropriate protections on each relocated section.
-7. The loader calls the relocated image's entry point DllMain with DLL_PROCESS_ATTACH.
+7. The loader calls the relocated image's entry point `DllMain` with `DLL_PROCESS_ATTACH`.

 ## Implementation

 The complete implementation can be found from [Github](https://github.com/200ug/airborne).
 The following explanations focus on the loader itself as the supporting components (process injector, shellcode generator, and payload) are basically just pasted from existing implementations mentioned in the [references](#references).

-The following helper functions are utilized to make the RVA calculations a bit easier to read:
+The following helper functions are utilized to make the relative virtual address calculations a bit easier to read:

 ```rust
 fn rva_mut<T>(base_ptr: *mut u8, offset: usize) -> *mut T {